-Geographic focus: Aranda Bushland and Aranda Snow Gums Nature Reserve
+Geographic focus: Aranda Bushland and Aranda Snow Gums Nature Reserve.

-Postal Address: P.O.
-Box 376, Jamison ACT.
-2614
+Postal Address: PO Box 376, Jamison ACT 2614

-It was formed when a group of residents, concerned about overgrazing on the western slope of Aranda Bushland, pushed for its early resumption into the Aranda reserve.
-In 1992 the group turned its attention to the welfare of the Snow Gums in the soil erosion paddock off William Hovell Drive, as the old trees had been killed by spraying.
+The group was formed when a group of residents, concerned about overgrazing on the western slope of Aranda Bushland, pushed for its resumption into the Aranda reserve.
+In 1992 the group turned its attention to the welfare of the Snow Gums in the eroded paddock off William Hovell Drive, as the old trees had been killed by spraying.
 An application was made for Heritage listing and in 2006 it was listed on the Heritage Register.

-The Frost Hollow to Forest Walk was developed to help in awareness of the uniqueness of the area showing the sequence of different habitats and vegetation patterns.
+The ‘Frost Hollow to Forest Walk’ was developed to promote awareness of the uniqueness of the area, which encompasses a sequence of different habitats and vegetation patterns.
 It has informative signs and our website www.friendsofarandabushland.org.au has much additional information.

-We are fortunate to have a very dedicated core group of workers and a continuous steady flow of new members.
+We are fortunate to have a very dedicated core group of workers and a steady flow of new members.
 You are welcome to join us.